-The Executive Board all have prior experience working together for another PV start-up company.
+The Executive Board all have prior experience working together for a start-up

 Niall has a background as a Financial Analyst and Project Manager for Blue Chip banks such as Credit Suisse.
 He now provides expertise in fundraising to start-up companies in renewable energy.